How to Score Credit Card Incentives Without Going Broke

 Rather than buying things you don’t need, set up automatic payments on your credit card for your fixed expenses like rent, utilities, cable or your cell phone.
 Those are bills you would have to pay anyway, but instead of withdrawing from your checking account, you’ll charge to your credit card.

-For example, the Capital One® Quicksilver® Cash Rewards Credit Card will give you a $150 bonus if you spend $500 within the first three months of approval.
+For example, the Capital One® Quicksilver® Card - 0% Intro APR for 15 Months will give you a $150 bonus if you spend $500 within the first 3 months of approval.
 If you just used the card to pay for gas each month for your commute, you could easily meet the spending requirement and get the $150.
 And if you use the money you had set aside in your checking to pay off the balance each month, you’ll never carry a balance or accrue interest charges.

 2.Use your Card for Business Expenses